BBBSnowball/color-sensor-test/README.md

 ![](images/tcs3472-yellow-over-first-sensor.png)

 This is with the WS2812 set to full yellow (`#ffff00`) over the first sensor.
-The others see it at an angle, which reduces the amount of red for some reason [^1] (but this is consistent across measurements).
+The others see it at an angle, which reduces the amount of red for some reason<sup>1</sup> (but this is consistent across measurements).
 We can see that the false blue measurement is reduced to about zero.
 The smaller orange bar is the sum of the colors and it should be almost equal to the black bar (the one without any color filters).
 This is actually slightly worse than with the uncalibrated values.

-[^1]: The LED also appears green to the eye when looking at the side rather than the front.
+<sup>1</sup> The LED also appears green to the eye when looking at the side rather than the front.
 However, the effect on the measurement seems to be less for the first sensor (the one baught at Ebay instead
       of AliExpress) so it seems that there is some additional directionality of the sensors at play.

 License